JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Methodology

 Here, $\mathcal{P}(\cdot)$ is the CP accuracy evaluation metric (\eg mAP), $Y$ corresponds to the ground truth supervision, $\theta$ denotes the trainable parameters for the entire network, and the binary masks $\{\mathbf{M}_i\}_{i=1}^N$ select subsets of the encoded features across spatial dimensions for transmission and fusion.
+During training, Eq.~\eqref{eq:perf-obj} is optimized jointly over the model parameters $\theta$ and the transmission masks $\{\mathbf{M}_i\}$ via the differentiable scheduler (Sec.~\ref{sec:transmission}); at inference, $\theta$ is fixed and only the scheduling masks $\{\mathbf{M}_i\}$ are optimized.\looseness=-1